trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 Often times, I get recommended programming videos on YouTube where the guy teaching does not even have any idea whatsoever about what he's talking about.

-And what boils my blood more is that these YouTubers are getting around millions of views, meaning millions of people, who might possibly be newbies too, are actually watching these videos hopefully wanting to learn something, when all they're getting is a heck load of incorrect information.
+And what boils my blood more is that these YouTubers are getting around thousands, if not millions, of views, meaning millions of people, who might possibly be newbies too, are actually watching these videos hopefully wanting to learn something, when all they're getting is a heck load of incorrect information.

 Unfortunately though, some folks often justify it with a "You're getting this information for free" and stuff like that.
 In my opinion, if you're putting out information on the internet where thousands of people might see it, that information _should_ be correct, or at least you should put in some effort to make sure it is legitimate.
 And anyway, I consider this kind of act as a form of fraud.
 Sure, I'm not paying anything for it, but I'm wasting my time watching these worthless, good-for-nothing tutorials when these YouTubers are profitting off of spreading false information, which is unacceptable to me.